jameswillock/exchange-rate/README.md

 ExchangeRate::NoRateError
 ```

-Calculating exchange rates is simple:
+Calculating exchange rates is simple.
+The caller is responsible for adding their own precision as their UI dictates:
 ```ruby
 # calculate.rb